hairqles/evernote-sync-service/README.md

 }
 ```

 2. Redirect the user to $authorize_url.
-After the user authorized your application, Evernote will redirect the user to *$your-callback-url/oauth_token=$oauth_token=false*
+After the user authorized your application, Evernote will redirect the user back to $your-callback-url/oauth_token=$oauth_token=false

 3. Parse $oauth_token and send a GET request to *localhost:5000/authenticate?oauth_verifier=$oauth_token*
 ```